bitcoin-s/bitcoin-s/docs/wallet/wallet-sync.md

 //yay!
 We are now all setup.
 Using our 3 functions above and a wallet, we can now sync
 //a fresh wallet
 implicit val walletAppConfig = WalletAppConfig.fromDefaultDatadir()
-implicit val kmAppConfig = KeyManagerAppConfig.fromDefaultDatadir()
-val keyManager: BIP39KeyManager = {
-  BIP39KeyManager.fromParams(walletAppConfig.kmParams,None,None).right.get
-}

 val feeRateProvider: FeeRateApi = MempoolSpaceProvider.fromBlockTarget(6, proxyParams = None)
-val wallet = Wallet(keyManager, bitcoind, bitcoind, feeRateProvider, keyManager.creationTime)
+val wallet = Wallet(bitcoind, bitcoind, feeRateProvider)

 //yay! we have a synced wallet val syncedWalletF = WalletSync.syncFullBlocks(wallet,